 Digital curriculum is readily available.
 It’s everywhere and published by everyone.
 In fact, there is so much digital curriculum available it can be overwhelming to decide what to use and how to store it.
-Let’s look at some reasons you might use a digital curriculum, how to use it (and not forget you have it), and how to store it.
+Here’s a look at some reasons you might use a digital curriculum, how to use it (and not forget you have it), and how to store it.

 Additionally, there are some books that are out-of-print and are exorbitantly expensive to purchase used.
-These are excellent choices to find an ebook version (and preferably a FREE one).
+These are excellent choices to find an ebook version (and preferably a free one).

-Requires less storage space
+Requires less physical storage space

 This is a pretty obvious reason you might use a digital curriculum.
 If you live in a small space or travel often, digital books and curriculum are a great choice for you.
-There are no physical books and binders to store.

 It can be easy to forget what digital books and curriculum you own.
 After all, it’s not sitting on a shelf for you to see.
 Here are some suggestions for using digital curriculum.

 You could also print the cover page and table of contents to store in a binder sorted by subject, time period, or grade level.
-You would still reap the storage and portability benefits of using digital curriculum, but would have the physical reminder of what you own.
+You would still reap the storage and portability benefits of using digital curriculum but would have the physical reminder of what you own.